monolithgoon/geoclusters-dashboard/README.md

 This is a step-by-step guide for deploying code for the AVG Dashboard app on an AWS EC2 instance.

 > This app consists of just 2 page routes: `/landing` and `/dashboard`
+>
-> The scripts for both pages are in `public/src/js/landing.js` and `public/src/js/dashboard.js` respectively
+> The main JavaScript module scripts for both pages are in `public/src/js/landing.js` and `public/src/js/dashboard.js` respectively
+>
-> All the HTML for the both pages is served up via server-side rendered `pug` templates.
+> All the HTML for the both pages is served up via server-side rendered `pug` templates
+>
 > The landing page HTML is served from `landing.pug` and `landing-index.pug`
+>
 > The dashboard SPA HTML is served from `dashboard.pug` and `dashboard-index.pug`
+>
-> In order to make the most critical code for the dashboard app difficult to copy, an obfuscated version of `dashboard.js` first needs to be built locally, and then commited to the Github repo.
+> In order to make the most proprietary code for the dashboard app difficult to copy, an obfuscated version of `dashboard.js` first needs to be built locally, and then commited to the Github repo.
+Do this by running `npm run build`.
+You'll find the built script in `/public/dist/jquery-2.3.1.slim.min`.
+Finally, make sure the module script the HTML is pointing to at the bottom of `dashboard.pug` is the bundled & obfuscated `jquery-2.3.1.slim.min.js` file, and not the original `dashboard.js` file

 ## 1. Run the app locally